-FP7-HEALTH-2010-Alternative-Testing Medium-Sized Enterprises (SMEs) To find out if your organisation corresponds to the definition of an SME you can use the on-line tool at http://ec.europa.eu/research/sme-techweb/index_en.cfm Dependencies with (an) other Two participants (legal entities) are dependent on each other where there is a controlling relationship between them: participant(s) A legal entity is under the same direct or indirect control as another legal entity (SG); or A legal entity directly or indirectly controls another legal entity (CLS); or A legal entity is directly or indirectly controlled by another legal entity (CLB).
-Control: Legal entity A controls legal entity B if: A, directly or indirectly, holds more than 50% of the nominal value of the issued share capital or a majority of the voting rights of the shareholders or associates of B, or A, directly or indirectly, holds in fact or in law the decision-making powers in B. The following relationships between legal entities shall not in themselves be deemed to constitute controlling relationships: (a) the same public investment corporation, institutional investor or venture-capital company has a direct or indirect holding of more than 50 % of the nominal value of the issued share capital or a majority of voting rights of the shareholders or associates; (b) the legal entities concerned are owned or supervised by the same public body.
-Character of dependence According to the explanation above mentioned, please insert the appropriate abbreviation according to the list below to characterise the relation between your organisation and the other participant(s) you are related with: SG: Same group: if your organisation and the other participant are controlled by the same third party; CLS: Controls: if your organisation controls the other participant; CLB: Controlled by: if your organisation is controlled by the other participant.
+FP7-Science-in-Society-2010-1 Medium-Sized Enterprises (SMEs) To find out if your organisation corresponds to the definition of an SME you can use the on-line tool at http://ec.europa.eu/research/sme-techweb/index_en.cfm Dependencies with (an) other participant(s) Two participants (legal entities) are dependent on each other where there is a controlling relationship between them: A legal entity is under the same direct or indirect control as another legal entity (SG); or A legal entity directly or indirectly controls another legal entity (CLS); or A legal entity is directly or indirectly controlled by another legal entity (CLB).
+Control: Legal entity A controls legal entity B if: A, directly or indirectly, holds more than 50% of the nominal value of the issued share capital or a majority of the voting rights of the shareholders or associates of B, or A, directly or indirectly, holds in fact or in law the decision-making powers in B. The following relationships between legal entities shall not in themselves be deemed to constitute controlling relationships: (a) the same public investment corporation, institutional investor or venture-capital or a majority of voting rights of the snareholders or associates; (b) the legal entities concerned are owned or supervised by the same public body.
+Character of dependence According to the explanation above mentioned, please insert the appropriate abbreviation according to the below to characterise the relation between your organisation and the other participant(s) you are related with: SG: Same group: if your organisation and the other participant are controlled by the same third party; CLS: Controls: if your organisation controls the other participant; CLB: Controlled by: if your organisation is controlled by the other participant.
 Contact point It is the main scientist or team leader in charge of the proposal for the participant.
 For participant number 1 (the coordinator), this will be the person the Commission will contact concerning this proposal (e.g. for additional information, invitation to hearings, sending of evaluation results, convocation to negotiations).
 Title Please choose one of the following: Prof., Dr., Mr., Mrs, Ms. Sex This information is required for statistical and mailing purposes.
 Indicate F or M as appropriate.
 Phone and fax numbers Please insert the full numbers including country and city/area code.
 Example +32-2-2991111.
 Section A3/B udget Indirect Costs Indirect costs are all those eligible costs which cannot be identified by the participant as being directly attributed to the project but which can be identified and justified by its accounting system as being incurred in direct relationship with the eligible direct costs attributed to the project.
 They may not include any eligible direct costs.
+1